Model (person): Fitness models

 Fitness modelling focuses on displaying a healthy, toned physique.
 Fitness models usually have defined muscle groups.
-The model's body weight is greater due to muscle weighing more than fat; however, they have a lower body fat percentage and a higher degree of muscle definition.
+The model's body weight is greater due to muscle being denser than fat; however, they have a lower body fat percentage and a higher degree of muscle definition.

 Fitness models are often used in magazine advertising; they can also in some cases be certified personal fitness trainers.
 However, other fitness models are also athletes and compete as professionals in fitness and figure competitions.

 There are several agencies in large markets such as New York, London, and Germany that have fitness modelling agencies.
-While there is a large market for these models, most of these agencies are a secondary agency promoting models who typically earn their primary income as commercial models.
-There are also magazines that gear towards specifically fitness modelling or getting fit and in shape.
+While there is a large market for these models, most of these agencies are secondary agencies promoting models who typically earn their primary income as commercial models.
+There are also magazines that are geared towards specifically fitness modelling or getting fit and in shape.